Up to 35% off Raised Beds

 This is where coneflowers come into play.
 It is only a plain little green perennial when the peonies are ready to explode.
 The stems have simple green pointed leaves and is medium height.
 It is not exciting or wonderful or anything when the peony blooms.
 Just a green background.

-But, in late summer/early fall when peonies are just a fading memory, coneflower takes over with its huge daisy-like blossoms.
+But, in late summer/early fall when peonies are just a fading memory, these peony companions take over with their huge daisy-like blossoms.
 They are spectacular and provide color later in the season, making them a great companion for peonies.

 Creeping Jenny

-My favorite is golden Lysimachia which is a bright yellow color and really adds a pop of contrast to the even green peony foliage.
+My favorite as a peony companion is golden Lysimachia, which is a bright yellow color and really adds a pop of contrast to the even green peony foliage.
 It really adds a lushness to gardens.

 Daylily